New Class of Landau Levels and Hall Phases in a 2D Electron Gas Subject to an Inhomogeneous Magnetic Field: An Analytic Solution: Conclusion and Outlook

 However, certainly the experimental verification of our theoretical results will require considerable future research effort.
 Nevertheless, we believe this will be a highly rewarding endeavor.
 Despite our fundamental observations made so far, we are far from having explored the full potential of our solution yet.
 Indeed, we believe that our exact solution opens the door to enter novel physical regimes providing numerous theoretical and experimental opportunities, which are awaiting to be explored.
 For example, novel effects are anticipated to emerge at a zero Hall conductivity phase transition.
 Moreover, at the moment, we still lack an asymptotic description of the density of states, which would allow to determine the dependency of the Fermi-energy $E_F(A_\phi)$ with respect to the applied vector potential strength for a fixed electron density of the underlying 2D material.
 Having access to these asymptotic properties, could enable the exploration of the magnetic susceptibility (e.g. De-Haas van Alphen like effects\cite{landau1930diamagnetismus}) or the emergence of different Shubnikov-De Haas\cite{schubnikow1930magnetische} like conductivity oscillations for varying magnetic field strengths.
 Generally speaking, the application of Kubo's linear response theory can be extended to further (static, localised, time- and even spin-dependent) perturbations, beyond the measurement of the Hall conductivity.
 Those theoretical investigations are ideal to propose and design novel experimental setups.
 From a theoretical perspective the formal connection to established impurity models, such as Anderson localisation\cite{anderson1958absence} or the Kondo effect\cite{kondo1964resistance}, is still absent.
 In contrast to our setting, they are formulated in reciprocal space assuming periodic systems.
 Introducing periodicity (e.g. due to the presence of a lattice) may not be trivial in our setting, due to the non-perturbative nature of the magnetic field induced impurity.
 Potentially, one could either try to introduce periodicity perturbatively, or one could reach for a Hofstadter-butterfly type of effect,\cite{hofstadter1976energy} assuming periodic magnetic-field perturbations instead.
-Apart from raising these open theoretical questions, our analytic solution may also help the numerical description of light-(quantum)matter interactions for inhomogeneous magnetic fields.
+Apart from raising these open theoretical questions, our analytic solution may also help the numerical description of light-(quantum)matter interactions in inhomogeneous magnetic fields.
 For example, the discovered analytic eigenfunctions could be a reasonable basis-set choice for numerical simulations of differently decaying, radial symmetric $B$-fields, which may be easier accessible experimentally than our $1/r$-solution.
 Furthermore, corrections from electron-electron (Coulomb) or even current-current (transverse) interactions should be straightforward to include numerically on different levels of approximations (e.g. Jellium setting).
+On the long run, it would also be exciting to investigate our inhomogeneous setting in the context of (doped) two-dimensional heterostructures, similar to Landau levels physics in 2D Moir\'e materials,\cite{andrei2021marvels} which are governed by the interplay of topological, correlation as well as band structure effects.
 Overall, we believe that the discovered analytic solution will serve as a paradigmatic model for a large number of future theoretical as well as experimental investigations.